Navigation: Home > Technical Drawings > CAC Wirraway

 Comments: This drawing shows details for a Wirraway Mk II (produced under contract CA-5), in the markings of A20-103 (the aircraft now held at the Australian War Memorial collection).

-• The wing chord is drawn too 2" long and the wing is shown 5" too far forward
+• The wing chord is drawn 2" too long and the wing is shown 5" too far forward

 • The wing is drawn around 3.5" lower than it's actual location